Why did you develop a new query language?

-How do I visualise a knowledge base?
+How do I visualise a knowledge graph?

 Grakn comes with a basic visualiser, with a web-interface.
 We appreciate any feedback you give us about it via the discussion boards.
-You will need to start Grakn, and then use your web browser to visit localhost:4567 to visualise a knowledge base.
+You will need to start Grakn, and then use your web browser to visit localhost:4567 to visualise a knowledge graph.
 Please see the Get Started Guide for more information about the visualiser.

-How do I clear a knowledge base?
+How do I clear a knowledge graph?

 If you are using the Java API, it’s a simple as:

 tx = Grakn.session(Grakn.DEFAULT_URI, "my-knowledge-base").open(GraknTxType.WRITE); tx.clear();